Logo HungarianAlgorithm.com

 The Hungarian algorithm: An example

-We consider an example where four jobs (J1, J2, J3, and J4) need to be executed by four workers (W1, W2, W3, and W4), one job per worker.
-The matrix below shows the cost of assigning a certain worker to a certain job.
-The objective is to minimize the total cost of the assignment.
+Consider an example where four jobs (J1, J2, J3, and J4) must be carried out by four workers (W1, W2, W3, and W4), with each worker assigned to exactly one job.
+The matrix below shows the cost of assigning each worker to each job.
+The goal is to minimize the total assignment cost.

 J1 J2 J3 J4